War on Terror Facts, Costs, and Timeline

 *Boots on Ground is the number of troops in Iraq and Afghanistan.
 From 2001 - 2013, it's as of December of that year.
 For 2014, it's as of May.
 From "The Cost of Iraq, Afghanistan, and Other Global War on Terror Operations Since 9/11," Table A-1, Amy Belasco, Congressional Research Service, March 29, 2014.
 For 2015, it's from the fourth quarter.
 For 2016, it's from the second quarter.
 From "Department of Defense Contractor and Troop Levels in Iraq and Afghanistan: 2007-2016," Table 3, Heidi M. Peters, Congressional Research Service, August 15, 2016.

 President Bush is responsible for the budgets from FY 2002 - FY 2009.
-He also added $31 billion to the FY 2001 budget for the War on Terror.
+He also added $31 billion for the War on Terror to President Clinton's FY 2001 budget.
 The total for those nine years is $1.161 trillion.

 President Obama campaigned on defense reduction.
 He even dropped the phrase "War on Terror."
 He received the Nobel Peace Prize for pulling troops out of Iraq in 2011.
 But his spending on the Iraq and Afghanistan wars still totaled $807 billion.
 That's 30 percent less than President Bush's expenditure.
 Spending was dictated by Bush's and Obama's economic policies.